raspberrypilearning/timelapse-setup/worksheet.md

 Now that you know how to take multiple photos, let's see how you can turn that sequence into an animated gif.
 For this you're going to need the program **Imagemagick**.
 If you haven't already installed it, there are instructions in the [software setup guide](software.md).

 1. **Imagemagick** is a command line program that can be used to manipulate images.
-You can try it out, first of all, by opening up your terminal (`ctrl+alt+t`) and typing the following:
+You can try it out, first of all, by opening up your terminal (`Ctrl+Alt+t`) and typing the following:

 	``` bash
 	convert -delay 10 -loop 0 image*.jpg animation.gif
 	```

 1. The `-delay` option sets the amount of time (in 100ths of a second) between frames.
 The `-loop` option sets the number of times the gif will loop.
-Here the `0` tells it to loop for ever.
+Here the `0` tells it to loop forever.

 1. This will take a little time to run, but once it's complete you should see the file `animation.gif` in the **File Manager**